alpersonalwebsite/react/03_local-state.md

 console.log(newFriend.name);
 ```

-If you try to run it with Babel+ES6 you will receive the following error:
+If you try to run it with `ES5` you will receive the following error:
 ```
 ReferenceError: Must call super constructor in derived class before accessing 'this' or returning from derived constructor
 ```

-This can be easily fixed adding the super() method at the top level of each child (aka extended) constructor.
+This can be easily fixed adding the `super()` method at the top level of each child (aka `extended class`) constructor.
 ```javascript
 class Friend extends Person {
   constructor() {